Pomeranchuk cooling of the SU($2N$) ultra-cold fermions in optical lattices

-In conclusion, we have used the DQMC method to simulate the thermodynamic properties of the two-dimensional SU($2N$) fermion Hubbard model at half-filling in the temperature regime of direct interest of current experiments.
+In conclusion, we have performed DQMC simulation for the thermodynamic properties of the 2D SU($2N$) Hubbard model at half-filling in the temperature regime of direct interest to current experiments.
 The large numbers of fermion components enhance spin fluctuations, which facilitates the Pomeranchuk cooling to temperatures comparable to the superexchange energy scale.
-In this paper, we focus on the half-filling case, while it is interesting to ask whether the Pomeranchuk cooling can appear in other filling factors, especially in the the case of unit filling, namely one atoms per site.
-In this case, DQMC is plagued by the minus-sign problem due to the absence of particle-hole symmetry.
-However, in some situations, {\it e.g.} high temperature or small U, DQMC can still give rise to reliable results if the minus-sign problem is not severe.
+We have focused on half-filling, though it is interesting to ask whether the Pomeranchuk cooling can appear in other filling factors, especially in the the case of 1/6-filling corresponding to one atom per site in the SU(6) model.
+In this case, DQMC is plagued by the sign problem.
+Though in some situations, for example at high temperatures or small values of $U$, DQMC can still give rise to reliable results if the sign problem is not severe.

-We acknowledge J. Hirsch and D. Greif for helpful discussions.
-This work was supported by the NSF DMR-1105945 and the AFOSR-YIP program.
+We acknowledge J. Hirsch , D. Greif , R. Scalettar and Y. Takahashi for helpful discussions.
+This work was supported by the NSF DMR-1105945 and the AFOSR FA9550- 11-1- 0067(YIP) program.